Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Test of Core-Shell Model

 \section{Test of Core-Shell Model}

 \figCheckLinear The model of \cref{fig:checkLinear} assumes weighted core and shell contributions to the $T_1$ time and to the chemical shift.
 The values shown here interpolate between a chemical shift of 3.82 for shell water and 4.72 for core water, and between $\log(T_1/\text{s})$ of -2.64 for shell water and -0.89 for core water.
 The thickness of the shell water that yields this fit is 0.15~nm, notably less that a layer of water, and likely also arguing against the validity of a core-shell model.
+Also, as noted in the main text, while averaging of relaxation rates ($T_1^{-1}\propto \tau_c$) of core \vs shell water molecules represents a physically reasonable situation, averaging of the relaxation times ($T_1\propto \tau_c^{-1}$) does not.

-\subsection{Susceptibility}
+\section{Susceptibility}

 The susceptibility of different RM solutions varies.
 On the same day, the relative susceptibility is given by the relative frequencies of the TMS resonance.
 The absolute susceptibility can be determined by looking at the experiments where a capillary of water with \gls{dss} was added into the sample.
 The susceptibility of water is known, allowing us to calculate the exact field, and then the TMS frequency of the RM solution gives the susceptibility of the RM solution.